Neuromodulation for Chemotherapy-Induced Cognitive Impairment

 The trial does not specify if you need to stop taking your current medications.
 However, if you are receiving maintenance systemic therapy for cancer, other than endocrine therapy, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Accelerated repetitive intermittent theta-burst transcranial stimulation (iTBS) for chemotherapy-induced cognitive impairment?
+What evidence suggests that accelerated repetitive intermittent theta-burst transcranial stimulation (iTBS) is effective for chemotherapy-induced cognitive impairment?

 Sneha Phadke, DO